zhongweili/imagenie/README.md

 ## 🧠 Why Imagenie?

 Modern Tech Stack: Developed with the powerful Tauri 2 and Vue 3, delivering an ultra-lightweight desktop app.
-AI-Enhanced Speed: Built on ONNX Runtime 2.0.0-rc, optimized for lightning-fast processing.
+AI-Enhanced Speed: Built on ONNX Runtime, optimized for lightning-fast processing.
 Stunning UI: Designed for an intuitive experience, Imagenie brings powerful tools in a user-friendly interface.

 ## 🚀 Quick Start

 Installation
 Download the latest release for your platform: Windows, macOS, or Linux.
-Install the application by following the provided instructions.
+(Only macOS arm64 is available now) Install the application by following the provided instructions.
 Launch Imagenie and start transforming your images!